sgoldenlab/simba/docs/tutorial_process_videos.md

 5. If you wish to change a specific video to grayscale, check the `Grayscale` box.

-6. If you wish to superimpose the frme numbers onto all frames of a specific video, check on the `Add Frame #` box.
+6. If you wish to superimpose the specific frame numbers onto the frames of the video, check on the `Add Frame #` box.
+For an example output video with frame numbers overlaid, click [here](https://youtu.be/TMQmNr8Ssyg).

 7. If you wish to apply CLAHE, check on the `CLAHE` box.
 For more information on CLAHE, click [here](https://docs.opencv.org/master/d5/daf/tutorial_py_histogram_equalization.html)